Drakonis96/whispad/README.md

    ```bash
    bash install-whisper-cpp.sh
    ```
-   You can also upload your own `.bin` models from the interface.
+   You can also download or upload models from the interface.
 5. Run the server:
    ```bash
    python backend.py